Susan Jeske: Other professions

 Jeske has performed as an image and protocol consultant for television, radio and magazines, and gives image advice to corporate executives, politicians and debutant.
 She has also served as a professional speaker and instructor and has taught hundreds of women the art of advanced Glamour makeup techniques.

 She has also earned the title of “The Queen Maker” for being one of the most sought after pageant coaches in the world.
 She has directly assisted many contestants who have gone on to win state, national, and international beauty titles.

 Education

-Jeske graduated in 1999 from Regents College of the University of the State of New York (now Excelsior University) with a bachelor degree.
+Jeske graduated in 1999 from Regents College of the University of the State of New York (now Excelsior University) with a bachelor's degree.

 Awards

 During her reign as Ms. America, Jeske created the “Students Against Violence” assembly program where she received 15 keys to the city and more than 30 proclamations and commendations.
-For these actions, Jeske received the President’s Call to Service Award from President George W. Bush.
-The President’s Call to Service Award is awarded by the President of the United States to people who have completed more than 4,000 hours of community service.
-It is the highest level of the President’s Volunteer Service Award.
+For these actions, Jeske received the President's Call to Service Award from President George W. Bush.
+The President's Call to Service Award is awarded by the President of the United States to people who have completed more than 4,000 hours of community service.
+It is the highest level of the President's Volunteer Service Award.

 Jeske's platform includes challenging students to face uncomfortable realities that result from guns in schools.
 She also brings awareness to Women's Issues.